 One of my favorite ways how to toughen up a sensitive kid is to REASSURE THEM.

 Parents should remind their children that they are loved and cared for on a regular basis.
 This is especially important when a sensitive child feels upset or rejected by his peers or family members, as they may take these negative experiences too personally.
-Parents should reassure their kids that being teased or ostracized by others doesn’t mean that they are bad or unworthy people.
+Parents should reassure their kids that being teased or ostracized by others doesn’t mean they are bad or unworthy.

 Parents should encourage their children to develop good coping skills by being supportive and patient while still setting limits when necessary.
 By offering love, support, and structure in age-appropriate ways, parents will help their sensitive kids become more resilient and equipped to deal with future challenges.